OptimusPrinceps/optimusprinceps.github.io/cv/index.md

 # Resumé / CV

-I'm a software engineer / data scientist looking for opportunities in the UK/Australia.
+I'm a software engineer / data scientist looking for new opportunities.

 With a Master's degree and hands-on experience from an early-stage SaaS startup, I've cultivated a talent for quickly navigating unfamiliar landscapes.
 By combining research and execution I can hit the ground running and tackle any challenge I am given.